|

 shortfalls of conventional monitoring.

-This programme is conducting quantitative comparisons of the findings of
+This programme conducted quantitative comparisons of the findings of

 locally-based vis-à-vis conventional natural resource monitoring in selected